 Yes, but we also have to phrase the question more precisely.
 Let’s pose it this way: If we suddenly stopped adding carbon dioxide to the atmosphere, how long would it take for the carbon dioxide concentration to drop back down to something closer to its “natural” (preindustrial) value?
 To answer this question, scientists do calculations based on all the various ways in which carbon dioxide can be removed from the atmosphere, which include uptake by plants, dissolving in the oceans, and the gradual production of seashells and carbonate rocks.
 The details are fairly complex and subject to some uncertainties, and the answer also depends on how much carbon dioxide we’ve added (in total) by the time we stop adding it, but here’s a brief summary of current understanding:

 For the first few decades, uptake by the land and oceans would remove carbon dioxide relatively rapidly, so that about a third of the carbon dioxide we’d added would be removed in 20 to 50 years.
-But then the rate would slow dramatically: Between 15% and 40% of our added carbon dioxide would still remain in the atmosphere after 2,000 years, and it would take tens of thousands of years for the concentration to come all the way back down to its preindustrial value
+But then the rate would slow dramatically: Between 15 of our added carbon dioxide would still remain in the atmosphere after 2,000 years, and it would take tens of thousands of years for the concentration to come all the way back down to its preindustrial value

 7. (This discussion assumes natural processes only, as opposed to “geoengineering” schemes in which we develop technologies that can remove carbon dioxide from the atmosphere.)